 ■ To play on stage / Touch and tone are important → Stage piano

 Keyboards specialized for use on the stage are called stage pianos.

-- There are many variations of keyboard instrument tones such as piano, electric piano, and organ.
-You can also fine-tune the tone
+- There are many variations of keyboard instrument sounds such as piano, electric piano, and organ.

 - Sophisticated design that looks great on stage